 Let technology do the heavy lifting

 Rather than trying to do it all, the right technology can also give your business the ability to move faster or more efficiently than your competitors.
-Telstra’s Online Essentials can help you launch an online store for your business, Microsoft Office 365 offers document sharing, email and collaboration, and Skype for Business allow you to communicate with staff, clients or suppliers on-the-go.
+Telstra Business' Digital Marketing Services can help you launch an online store for your business, Microsoft Office 365 offers document sharing, email and collaboration, and Skype for Business allow you to communicate with staff, clients or suppliers on-the-go.
 All of these apps (and more) let you work from almost anywhere, meaning the days of being tied to a desk in an office are over.
 And for a busy business owner, the ability for technology to save time, automate processes and work smarter is priceless.